I wanted to add some new color to our attic bedroom. I added multiple pinks and it is now so light and bright!

 Also, drapes are a must for comfort.

 You should start every re-decorating job by shopping your own home.
 Then, start with a reorganization of the room.
 Get rid of any extra items and move the furniture around.
 This always is a great start to redecorating.

 Shop the sales for new bedding, as a new quilt or comforter can make a huge difference.

 If the budget allows, change out the artwork or a lamp if needed.

-Most colors work in a bedroom , as long as they are subtle.
-Neutral colors are best for bedding, wall paint and furniture.
+Most colors work in a bedroom, as long as they are in the right place.
+Neutral colors are best for bedding, wall paint, and furniture.
 This allows the opportunity to add color to your decor at little expense.